crazyhouse33/auto-CMake/README.md

 # Got you
 2. You need to prevent CMake targets name collision.
 This mean for exemple that entries should have a different names, even across rings, but also that you cant use allready automatically defined targets.
 In particular, dont name an entry test.c, or you will run into really wierd bugs.

+3. The level of granularity of dependencie is terrible.
+Thus greatly reducing the use of the lazy-test/ perf targets.
+If you are aware of a way to improve this, I am really interested.
+For really long tests/perf recolts, you are free to compile an entry point as you want.
+If you name the target as the ring system would, the entry point will be latter ignored by the ring system.

 # TODO